Zia331/spark-scala/README.md

 Please place the input file at the outermost layer of the project's directory.
 After running the project, 2 folders named "target" will be produced.
-The output of sub-task 3 is named "output.txt"
+The output of sub-task 3 is named "output.txt".
 ```
 ├─project
 │  └─build.properties